NickColley/nickcolley.co.uk/2022/10/13/voiceover-to-voice-call.md

 Find a full [walkthrough of creating a Multi-Output Device on the Blackhole wiki](https://github.com/ExistentialAudio/BlackHole/wiki/Multi-Output-Device).

-{% image "./2022/10/13/multi-output-device.png", "Midi Audio Device > Multi-Output Device with Blackhole and Headphones selected" %}
+{% image "./2022/10/13/multi-output-device.png", "Midi Audio Device showing Multi-Output Device with Blackhole and Headphones selected" %}

 ## 3. Create an Aggregate Device to mix together your Microphone and Blackhole